 By 1881, Lincoln's political lineage and prominence as a lawyer qualified him for a national office, and he became Secretary of War under the newly inaugurated James A. Garfield.
 That July, Lincoln was scheduled to travel to Elberon, New Jersey, by train with the President, but the trip never took off.
 Before Lincoln and Garfield's train could leave the station, Charles Guiteau shot the Garfield, who died of complications from the wound two months later.

 Oddly, that wasn't all for Lincoln, though.
 Two decades passed without a presidential assassination, but Lincoln's strange luck reared its head again in 1901.
 Lincoln traveled to Buffalo at the invitation of President William McKinley to attend the Pan-American Exposition.
-Although he arrived a bit late to the even, Lincoln was on his way to meet McKinley when anarchist Leon Czolgosz shot the president twice at close range.
+Although he arrived a bit late to the event, Lincoln was on his way to meet McKinley when anarchist Leon Czolgosz shot the president twice at close range.

 Following these three bits of bad luck Lincoln refused to attend any presidential functions.
 He dryly noted that there was "a certain fatality about the presidential function when I am present."

 4. He Realized His Mom Was a Little Nutty

 Mary Todd Lincoln is fairly widely renowned today for being mentally ill, but it wasn't quite such an open secret when she was still alive.
 Robert, however, realized that his mother needed psychiatric help so she didn't become a danger to herself or an embarrassment to her family, so he had her involuntarily committed to a mental hospital in 1875 following a hearing that declared her insane.